rotellini9809/computer_vision_project/README.md

 ## Usage

-To run the SfM algorithm on a dataset, use the `main.py` script.
+- To run the SfM algorithm on a dataset, use the `main.py` script.
 Ensure your dataset follows the structure shown below and contains a camera intrinsic matrix file `K.txt` in the `images` directory.
+- To get the camera intrinsic parameters add the image of a checkboard in the folder `Scacchiera` and run the `cameracalibration.py` script

 ### Dataset Structure